s-shemmee/Python-Project-Ideas/Easy-Python-Projects/Desktop_Notifier_App_in_python/README.md

 - `ticker (str)` : text to display on status bar as the notification arrives
 - `toast (bool)` : simple Android message instead of full notification

-## Here is how you see your notification after running your application.
+## Here is how you see your notification after running your application

 ![notification after running](Capture.PNG)